I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Sue: Just poke him in the eye!

-Sue: He really needs to take some Valium.
+Sue: He needs to take some Valium.

-The Refusian is brought out of hiding when a Monoid throws some flowers on the floor and threatens to smash a vase.
+The Refusian is only brought out of hiding when a Monoid throws some flowers on the floor and threatens to smash a vase.
 Yes, really.
-The Refusian explains that his people have built a lovely city for the new arrivals to live in and Sue is touched by their hospitality.
+The Refusian explains his people have built a lovely city for the new arrivals to live in and Sue is touched by their hospitality.

 Sue: Aw, that was nice of them.